et0x/elastic_hunter/README.md

 # elastic_hunter.py
 Quickly do IOC searches on data indexed by Elasticsearch ( I use md5 / filename as an example because I'm lazy -- yes I know these are brittle. )

-## 1. IOCs you wish to search must be in CSV format
+## 1. IOCs you wish to search must be in CSV format -- row data does not need to be related, the column is what matters
 ```bash
 # example:
 "md5","file_name"